With automotive-inspired design outside and modern, art-studded interiors, the new 50 metre Rossinavi EIV offers both peace and pace

 The real marvel is that the whole project came together on time against the backdrop of the pandemic.
 It took a Herculean effort by all the main players.
 And perhaps a certain amount of family flexibility, too.
 “In the Rossi family, everybody knows how to build a boat,” says Federico.
 “Our strength is that the client can start to speak immediately with the owner of the company, who can provide the technical feedback immediately and move the production in the right direction.”
 To stretch the car analogy, it is a bit like ringing up the engineer building your Bentley Continental GT and discussing the custom features with them directly.
 Impressive service.

 This feature is taken from the June 2021 issue of BOAT International.
-Get this magazine sent straight to your door, or subscribe and never miss an issue.
+EIV is now under new ownership.